 I started The Million Dollar Mama in August 2016.
 I was a new mom of a 4-month-old and I wanted to do something for me.
 I’ve always loved writing and connecting with people, and I wanted to find a way to combine the two.

-Well under a year later, The Million Dollar Mama reaches tens of thousands of people every month, and I make enough money from home that I can spend my days with my son.
+Well under a year later, The Million Dollar Mama reaches tens of thousands of people every month, and I make enough money from home that I can spend my days with my son (in fact, I make substantially more now working for myself than I ever did working for someone else.)

 It’s been a life-changing decision for me and it could be for you, too.